The structure of the local time of Markov processes indexed by Levy trees: Introduction

 The purpose of this work is to set the first milestone towards introducing an excursion theory for Markov processes indexed by random trees.
-The family of random trees that we consider are the so-called \textit{Lévy trees}.
-This family is canonical, in the sense that they are scaling limits of Galton-Watson trees \cite[Chapter 2]{Duquesne} and are characterized by a branching property in the same vein as their discrete counterparts \cite{Subor, WeillLevyTrees}.
-At this point, let us mention that Markov processes indexed by Lévy trees are a fundamental object in probability theory -- for instance, they are intimately linked to the theory of superprocesses \cite{Duquesne,RefSnake}.
-Recently, the Brownian motion indexed by the Brownian tree has served as the essential building block in the construction of the universal model of random geometry called the Brownian map \cite{LeGallUnivesality, MiermontUnivesality}, as well as in the construction of other related random surfaces \cite{BMR,Infinite_Spine}.
-We also stress that Brownian motion indexed by a stable tree is a universal object, due to the fact that it arises as scaling limits of discrete models \cite{ScallingLimitsStableTrees}.
-For the sake of completeness we start with a brief, informal account of our objects of interest.
+The random trees that we consider are the so-called \textit{Lévy trees}.
+This family is canonical, in the sense that Lévy trees are scaling limits of Galton-Watson trees \cite[Chapter 2]{Duquesne} and are characterized by a branching property in the same vein as their discrete counterparts \cite{Subor, WeillLevyTrees}.
+At this point, let us mention that Markov processes indexed by Lévy trees are fundamental objects in probability theory -- for instance, they are intimately linked to the theory of superprocesses \cite{Duquesne,RefSnake}.
+More recently, Brownian motion indexed by the Brownian tree has been used as the essential building block in the construction of the universal model of random geometry called the Brownian map \cite{LeGallUnivesality, MiermontUnivesality}, as well as in the construction of other related random surfaces \cite{BMR,Infinite_Spine}.
+We also stress that Brownian motion indexed by a stable tree is also a universal object, due to the fact that it arises as scaling limit of discrete models \cite{ScallingLimitsStableTrees}.
+For the sake of completeness, we shall start with a brief and informal account of our objects of interest.

-A Lévy tree can be encoded by a continuous process $H = (H_t)$ called its \textit{height process}, and for this reason we denote the associated tree by $\mathcal{T}_H$.
+A Lévy tree can be encoded by a continuous $\mathbb{R}_+$-valued process $H = (H_t)$ called its \textit{height process}; and for this reason we denote the associated tree by $\mathcal{T}_H$.
 Roughly speaking, the tree $\mathcal{T}_H$ has a root and $H$ encodes the distances to it when the tree is explored in "clockwise order".
-Under appropriate assumptions, we consider the pair consisting of the Markov process $\xi$ and its local time $\mathcal{L}$ indexed by a Lévy tree $\mathcal{T}_H$.
-With a slight abuse of notation, this process will be denoted in the rest of this work by
+Under appropriate assumptions, we consider the pair consisting of the Markov process $\xi$ and its local time $\mathcal{L}$, indexed by a Lévy tree $\mathcal{T}_H$.
+With a slight abuse of notation, this process will be denoted in the rest of this work by: